 On Friday 15th May, we hosted our first ever Virtual Union Awards Night!
 Awards were announced across the day via Instagram stories.
 The Union Awards celebrate you - our members, and students of Brookes.
 They recognise the hard work you do, from running a society, to campaigning for change or volunteering as a student rep. This year we also introduced the ‘Student Choice Award’ to recognise students who have had an impact on others, or overcome hurdles during their time at Brookes.

-The judges felt that the nominations received for the Whovian society demonstrated an exceptional amount of work being done to create a culture and environment in which students could flourish at Brookes.
-The work being done to keep students engaged during the lockdown is commendable and it is without a doubt, the society has significantly improved the experience of it's membership.
+The judges felt that the nominations received for the Whovian society demonstrated an exceptional amount of work to create a culture and environment in which students could flourish at Brookes.
+The work being done to keep students engaged during the lockdown is commendable and it is without a doubt, the society has significantly improved the experience of its membership.

 The judges chose the Paramedic Society's Winter Ball for society event of the year.
 It's the first time they have run this event and the judges were aware that a lot of the organisation was done by students on placement.